Outcomes based on requirements = Know where you're going and why before you start!

 Communication Strategy: Since all KM projects are also change management efforts, how are you going to communicate the value of the change driven by the KM effort.
 In delivering change, how are you going to effect change in individual, team, and organization behavior?
 What is the messaging?
 What are the tools that will be available to communicate change and value?

-Pilot Projects: Validating, through carefully selected pilot projects, the relevant KM practices, tools, and techniques that you will embed in your organization as "part of the way you work."
+Pilot Projects: Validating, through carefully selected pilot projects, the relevant KM practices, tools, and techniques that you will embed in your organization as "part of the way you work;" Demonstrating that the strategy you developed and are implementing will be a fit for your organization and be sustainable over time.

 Critical and Relevant Knowledge: What is the critical and relevant knowledge (information + experience) that is necessary and fundamental to achieving the desired mission outcome?